Steven Lerud: Atlanta Braves

 He signed a minor league deal with the Atlanta Braves on November 11, 2013 and received a non-roster invitation to Major League spring training.

 Washington Nationals

-On January 12, 2015 Lerud signed a minor league deal with the Washington Nationals he was assigned to AAA Syracuse Chiefs the same day.
-He elected free agency on November 7, 2015.
+On January 12, 2015 Lerud signed a minor league deal with the Washington Nationals he was assigned to Triple–A Syracuse Chiefs the same day.
+He elected free agency on November 7.

 Seattle Mariners

 On February 3, 2016, Lerud signed a minor league deal with the Seattle Mariners and received an invite to spring training.
 He was released by the Mariners on April 7.

 San Francisco Giants

-On April 27, 2016, Lerud signed a minor league deal with the San Francisco Giants.
-He elected free agency on November 7, 2016.
+On April 27, 2016, Lerud signed a minor league contract with the San Francisco Giants organization.
+In 60 games for the Triple–A Sacramento River Cats, he batted .229/.385/.288 with one home run and 19 RBI.
+Lerud elected free agency following the season on November 7.

 Texas Rangers

-On January 5, 2017, Lerud signed a minor league deal with the Texas Rangers with an invite to spring training.
-He elected free agency on November 6, 2017.
+On January 5, 2017, Lerud signed a minor league contract with the Texas Rangers that included an invitation to spring training.
+He did not appear in a game for the organization and elected free agency following the season on November 6.

 Coaching career

-On January 19, 2018, Lerud was named as manager of the Minor League Baseball (MiLB) Class A Short Season Eugene Emeralds, a Northwest League affiliate of the Cubs.

-In 2019, Lerud was named as manager for the Myrtle Beach Pelicans, Class A Advanced affiliate for the Chicago Cubs.
+On January 19, 2018, Lerud was named as manager of the Minor League Baseball (MiLB) Low–A Eugene Emeralds, a Northwest League affiliate of the Chicago Cubs.
+In 2019, Lerud was named as manager for the Myrtle Beach Pelicans, the High–A affiliate for the Cubs.